davidosomething/dotfiles/mac/README.md

         1. `pyenv virtualenv 2.7.12 neovim2`
         1. `pyenv activate neovim2`
         1. `pip install neovim`
-- run [bootstrap/terminfo](../bootstrap/terminfo) (added terminfo for iterm with italics support)
+- run [bootstrap/terminfo](../bootstrap/terminfo) (added terminfo for iTerm with italics support)
-- Install `gpgtools` from `brew cask` (it provides `gpg-agent` and can store passphrase in keychain with minimal work)
+- Install `gpgtools` from `brew cask` (it provides `gpg-agent` and can store passphrases in the OS keychain with minimal work)
     - Import keybase public/private keys into gpg using the pref pane.
     - Setup `local/gitconfig` to sign commits